 For case discussions, you will complete a one-page write-up prior to class.
-You will then submit that write-up (on paper) in person and before class starts.
+You will then submit that write-up on Airtable before class starts.
 For these write-ups, please use size 11 Arial or Helvetica as the font, 1.5 as the line space, and one-inch all around as the margins.

 Throughout the semester we will work through a series of in-class workshops.
-During each of these sessions you will complete and submit a deliverable (usually, on paper).
+During each of these sessions you will complete and submit a deliverable (some on paper and some on Airtable).

 Frankly speaking, persistence—sometimes in the form of just getting done what needs to be done—is known to be a key component of a founder’s career.
 And so, just getting done what needs to be done, in the form of these deliverables, plays a key role in your total grade for this course.

 In the case of matters of health, or other understandably important reasons for not being able to submit a case write-up or attend a workshop, simply email Professor Etienne and or Professor Ransler so we can figure out the most appropriate solution for your completion of the assignment.

 Case Write-Up .
 Each case write-up deliverable will be worth 2 point.

 For case write-ups, you can only earn full points if the write-up is not only well-written (i.e., structure spelling, grammar, etc.), but also it is clear from the response that you have read, are familiar with, and have contemplated the case and the question(s).
 Poorly-written write-ups, or those responses that do not suggest you have read, are familiar with, and have contemplated the case, will earn a score of 1.
-By and large, completing all aspects of the workshop deliverables will warrant a score of 2 points.
-You will earn a score of zero (0) if you do not submit a write-up or workshop deliverable.
+By and large, completing all aspects of the deliverables will warrant a score of 2 points.
+You will earn a score of zero (0) if you do not submit a write-up or deliverable.

 Final Project (Project 2) Pitch (25 points)

 To complete this assignment, you should form a group of five students (i.e., four students plus yourself), and utilize digital startup tool kits to tackle local (Charlottesville/UVA) issues with global implications.